Key Updates: FHA, FHLMC, MPF News

-We’ve gathered up some of the more recent industry updates from FHA and FHLMC and are summarizing them here for all servicers to maintain awareness and take action as required.
+We’ve gathered up some of the more recent industry updates from FHA, FHLMC, and MPF and are summarizing them here for all servicers to maintain awareness and take action as required.

 1. FHA Extends Foreclosure Moratorium for Los Angeles County Disaster Areas